Are you planning to keep a pet reptile and need to know how to set up a terrarium and what makes a good one?

 Tank size and species will determine the style and strength of the light fixture.
 Long terrariums are usually fitted for strip lights and tall terrarium for dome lamps, with bulbs of varying strengths made for each one.

 To maintain a proper day/night cycle, use a timer to automatically turn the UVB bulb on and off.
-Most reptiles are happy with a 8:00am to 10:00pm cycle in the summer and 9:00am to 9:00pm in the winter.
+Most reptiles are happy with an 8:00am to 10:00pm cycle in the summer and 9:00am to 9:00pm in the winter.

 Just like reptiles need light, they also need heat.
-Reptiles are cold-blooded animals, they need external heat sources to digest food and gain energy.
+Reptiles are cold-blooded animals, so they need external heat sources to digest food and gain energy.
 Their metabolism is determined by the temperature around them.
 Warmer reptiles have faster metabolisms and are more active and alert.